 Project authorization provides for the construction of various infrastructure improvements to the Oak Orchard Waste Water Treatment Plant, including replacement of existing influent screen rakes, installation of new primary clarification equipment, HVAC replacement, blowers, grit handling equipment, cleaning of existing lagoons, and other elements.

-As of June 2013, a 25% design has been completed.
-It is expected that the design will be completed by the end of 2013; with construction scheduled for early 2014 and being completed late 2015.
+As of May 2014, the final design is about 75% complete.
+Monies spent to date have been for engineering design services.
+It is expected that construction will start in early 2015 and be completed in mid-2016.